 If your doctor suspects that another condition, such as an autoimmune or connective tissue disease, underlies Raynaud's, he or she may order blood tests, such as:

 - Antinuclear antibodies test.
-A positive test for the presence of these antibodies — produced by your immune system — indicates a stimulated immune system and is common in people who have connective tissue diseases or other autoimmune disorders.
+A positive test for the presence of these antibodies — produced by your immune system — may indicate a stimulated immune system and is common in people who have connective tissue diseases or other autoimmune disorders.

 - Erythrocyte sedimentation rate.
-This blood test determines the rate at which red blood cells settle to the bottom of a tube in the space of an hour.
+This test determines the rate at which red blood cells settle to the bottom of a tube.
 A faster than normal rate may signal an underlying inflammatory or autoimmune disease.
-Autoimmune diseases are commonly associated with secondary Raynaud's.

 There's no single blood test to diagnose Raynaud's.
 Your doctor may order other tests, such as those that rule out diseases of the arteries, to help pinpoint a disease or condition that may be associated with Raynaud's.

-- Natural product effectiveness checker results: Raynaud's syndrome.
+- Natural product effectiveness checker: Raynaud's syndrome.
 Natural Medicines Comprehensive Database. http://www.naturaldatabase.com.
 Accessed Aug.
-9, 2011.
+28, 2014.